-Cases involving Custody and Visitation, Child Support, Order of Protection, and Juvenile Delinquency all have similar pitfalls when you forget that your friends and family are not the only people who may see your post.
+Cases involving modification of custody and visitation, refusal to pay child support, and order of protection all have similar pitfalls when you forget that your friends and family are not the only people who may see your post.
 Ex’s, employers, prosecutors or a trolling stranger, or even a member of your family you are not very close with enjoy creating problems.
 They are gleefully looking at an incriminating post that can cause real damage to your case.
 It may provide evidence to establish the existence of denied relationships, to show poor parenting skills or judgment, to support or refute an alibi, to show smoking or the use of other substances not normally associated with someone who is a law-abiding citizen and exemplary person.

 We have seen posts used by an ex to show that the husband who could not afford child support wearing luxury items and on a trip to an exotic location.
 In another instance, people who deny drug or alcohol use generally would not post themselves wearing a t-shirt with a giant marijuana leaf and a blunt in their mouth.
 Would you?
 You may want to keep the following tips in mind:

 - Think what would a judge, my ex, or my lawyer think if they saw this picture

 - Consider setting up a Google alert for your name to keep track of anyone attempting to use it for malicious purposes

 - Don’t post anonymously.
 With the right computer forensics and resources, those posts won’t be anonymous for long

 - Think before you post